 Jennifer Dang has a background in Food Science and Technology (UNSW) and completed a PhD in Agriculture (University of Sydney) in 2004, concentrating on rice chemistry.
-Jennifer is the Applications Manager at Perten Instruments of Australia, formerly Newport Scientific.
-Her main roles include managing applications projects for Perten Instrument’s rheological instrumentation, and providing training and support to distributors and customers on applications using those instruments.
+Jennifer is the Applications Manager at PerkinElmer Sydney, formerly Perten Instruments of Australia.
+Her main roles include managing applications projects for PerkinElmer’s rheological instrumentation, and providing training and support to distributors and customers on applications using those instruments.

 Colin Wrigley was appointed to the CSIRO Wheat Research Unit in 1961 as an Experimental Officer, after gaining an MSc in Biochemistry, University of Sydney.
 During leave‐of‐absence in 1964‐1966, he obtained a PhD (Agricultural Chemistry, University of Sydney) and spend 1969‐1970 at the University of Manitoba, Canada.
 Returning to CSIRO, he continued in research on wheat composition and genetics in relation to functional properties, later becoming a Chief Research Scientist and in charge of the laboratory.